 Enters the Versailles Conservatoire in the trumpet class of Roger Delmotte.

 Enters the Conservatoire National Supérieur de Musique de Paris in the trumpet class of Antoine Curé.

 in Albert, France.

 Wins the Yamaha Music Foundation of Europe Scholarship in Paris.

 First European Tour in Germany (Berlin Philharmonie), Poland, Italy and Great Britain (BBC Proms in London).

 Enters The Juilliard School in the trumpet class of Raymond Mase.

-Wins the National Trumpet Competition in the United States of America.
+Wins the National Trumpet Competition of the United States of America.

 Joins the Lausanne Chamber Orchestra in Switzerland as Principal Trumpet.